RenderKit/oidn/doc/overview.md

-Intel Open Image Denoise supports Intel® 64 architecture compatible CPUs (with at least SSE4.1), Apple Silicon, NVIDIA GPUs (Volta architecture and later), and AMD GPUs (RDNA2 architecture and later).
+Intel Open Image Denoise supports Intel® 64 architecture compatible CPUs (with at least SSE4.1), Apple Silicon, NVIDIA GPUs (Volta architecture and newer), and AMD GPUs (RDNA2 architecture and newer).
 It runs on most machines ranging from laptops to workstations and compute nodes in HPC systems.
 It is efficient enough to be suitable not only for offline rendering, but, depending on the hardware used, also for interactive or even real-time ray tracing.

-Intel Open Image Denoise exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512, and tensor cores on NVIDIA GPUs to achieve high denoising performance.
+Intel Open Image Denoise exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 on CPUs, Intel Xe Matrix Extensions (XMX) on Intel GPUs, and tensor cores on NVIDIA GPUs to achieve high denoising performance.

 Support and Contact